AdobeDocs/commerce-operations.en/help/configuration/multi-sites/ms-nginx.md

    Additional tasks are required to set up Adobe Commerce on cloud infrastructure.
 After you complete the tasks discussed in this topic, see [Set up multiple websites or stores](https://devdocs.magento.com/cloud/project/project-multi-sites.html) in the _Commerce Cloud guide_.

 - You accept multiple domains in one virtual host file or use one virtual host per website; the virtual host configuration files are located in `/etc/nginx/sites-available`.
-- You use the `nginx.conf.sample` provided by Magento with only the modifications discussed in this tutorial.
+- You use the `nginx.conf.sample` provided by Commerce with only the modifications discussed in this tutorial.
 - The Commerce software is installed in `/var/www/html/magento2`.
 - You have two websites other than the default: